The best snorkeling in Belize

 Tobacco Caye is a tiny island on the Belize Barrier Reef, located within the South Water Caye Marine Reserve.
 With a year-round population of 30 people, the remote caye is an ideal place to relax and unplug.

 The calm, clear waters make Tobacco Caye a paradise for snorkelers, divers, and paddlers looking for an off-the-grid spot.
-There are several rustic accommodation options on the island, including waterfront cabins where you can snorkel directly from your room.
+There are several rustic accommodation options on the island, including waterfront cabins at Tobacco Caye Paradise where you can snorkel directly from your room.
 To reach the caye, you can take a 30-minute boat ride from Dangriga on the mainland.

 Belize snorkeling FAQ